shiny/adonis-resque/README.md

 }
 ```

 2. Custom `mail.setMessenger` in a service provider
-You can add the below code snippet to a boot method of any service provider
+You can add the below code snippet to a boot method of any service provider.

 ```typescript
 const mail = await this.app.container.make('mail.manager')